 Section 8 - Grendon Road to Great Doddington: 4.0 km

-- After the two redundant grey posts, in 20 metres go past a sign for an angling club.
+- After the marble grave stone, in 20 metres go past a sign for an angling club.
 Continue ahead on a wide track with the River Nene close by on your left and the quarry works seen earlier now to your right.

 - Stay to the left of all buildings (fenced off on your right).
 In 470 metres you go through a wooden kissing gate with a Nene Way sign, to the left of a metal gate (though the map does not show the Nene Way going this way).
 Continue on a wide, often muddy grass path.
 In 400 metres the path turns left with the river and large lakes are visible to your right, then in 140 metres the river divides and you veer right at an arrow sign on the bank (intended for the boats).
 In 280 metres you pass Earl’s Barton guillotine lock, where a footbridge leads to Mill Lane (the mill house was demolished in 2020).
 In 40 metres you pass under pylons and continue on a narrow section of land between the river and lakes.
 In 200 metres the river comes back together and you turn to the right.
 In 130 metres you go through a wooden kissing gate to the right of a field gate, then take more of a middle course between river and lakes to pass the next Nene Way post in 200 metres.
 The path cuts off bends in the Nene, running closer to the river, then midway between river and lakes again.
 In 280 metres you pass a group of trees on your right.
 On your left the river divides again at a weir and the navigable channel is further to the left.
 In 320 metres you pass another Nene Way post, by a redundant kissing gate.
 As you pass opposite Hardwater Mill, look out for the hydro-electric power generator.
 Veer left to go through another wooden kissing gate and turn left on Hardwater Road in 180 metres.